verajosemanuel/SwimTheDataLake/content/post/2018-02-12-my-imposter-syndrome.md

 But now, let me say it in plain english: I'm happy as a clam (at high tide).

-With people coming from different and diverse background, multi-disciplinary teams and many (maaaany) things to learn, these are exciting times for me, feeling comfy for the first time in my life.
+With people coming from different and diverse background, interdisciplinary teams and many (maaaany) things to learn, these are exciting times for me, feeling comfy for the first time in my life.

-So, the imposter syndrome? long time forgotten.
+So, where's the imposter syndrome? long time gone.